valory-xyz/optimus-quickstart/README.md

 ## Minimal Funding Requirements

-For the initial setup you will need to provide your agent with assets for gas (to cover the costs of the transactions over the operating chains) and for investment funds.
+For the initial setup you will need to provide your agent with assets for gas (to cover the costs of the transactions over the operating chain) and for investment funds.

-- Initial gas funds suggested for Mode, Optimism, and Base are respectively 0.00516 ETH, 0.0065 ETH, and 0.0013 ETH.
-These quantities are based on the gas prices observed between Sept 2024 and Nov 2024 included, and may need to be revised.
+- The initial gas funds amount suggested for Mode is 0.00516 ETH--based on the gas prices observed between Sept 2024 and Nov 2024 included, and may need to be revised.
-- The investment fund suggested is of 20 USD (about 20 USDC at the time of the writing) and the primary investment chain is Mode.
+- The investment fund suggested is of 20 USD (about 20 USDC at the time of the writing).

-Additionally, if you choose to run your agent with staking, you will need 40 Olas bridged to Mode (or Optimism, if selected as staking chain).
+Additionally, if you choose to run your agent with staking, you will need a total of 40 Olas bridged to Mode.

 ## Compatible Systems